Tinder: More people pay for dating app despite cost of living crisis

 In particular, it said weaker economic conditions are weighing on brands such as Plenty of Fish, which cater to people with lower incomes, while people were starting to make fewer in-app purchases on its platforms.

-Tinder, which is one of the world's most popular dating apps with more than 75 million users, saw its sales and user numbers grow in the three months to September.
+Tinder, which is one of the world's most popular dating apps, saw its sales and user numbers grow in the three months to September.

 The firm, which offers a free version of its service, said it had been helped by the return of a feature that lets users swipe right and left from their desktops.